 I aim to create conditions under which faculty members are made comfortable in taking risks, however small, to allow for growth and innovation.
 These risks are not the reckless kind; they are planned and purposeful, and supported by evidence.
 Chang and Baldwin (2008) suggest that risk-taking among faculty allows for growth, positive change, innovation, and development.
 Faculty members are typically more supported in taking risks in research than in teaching and learning (Garrison and Kanuka, 2004), so centres for teaching and learning can play a key role in encouraging innovation and risk-taking.

 In practice, I facilitate risk-taking by encouraging faculty to imagine their course in absence of limitations.
 My hope is that this allows faculty members to reconsider what is possible.
 As an eLearning specialist, I appreciate that what constitutes a risk with technology-enhanced learning is highly variable among faculty.
 By providing hands-on opportunities in programs like Instructional Skills Workshop Online and Teaching with Technology Day, participants can use materials and contexts most relevant to them (their own) and push themselves in a safe environment.
+In response to the COVID-19 pandemic, instructors were all pushed to take risks in their teaching in some small way – here I saw my role differently.
+That is, I aimed to use my knowledge and practice wisdom to help instructors to support student learning in a new modality in a way that doesn’t necessitate burnout.

 Continuous improvement in educational development